matter-labs/era-test-node/e2e-tests/README.md

-# Era Test Node E2E Tests project
+# anvil-zksync E2E Tests project

-This project is used for running e2e tests against `era_test_node`
+This project is used for running e2e tests against `anvil-zksync`

 ## Project structure